VoronDesign/VoronUsers/printer_mods/ScramblerUSA/SkirtStorageCompartment/README.md

 * 1x skirt_350.stl
 * 1x drawer:
   * If using FSCH screw to mount the skirt, print the regular drawer.stl - this option gives you the best look.
-  * If reusing existing SHCS, print the drawer_notched.stl - doesn't look as good, but allows some clearance for protruding screw cap.
+  * If reusing the existing SHCS, print the drawer_notched.stl - doesn't look as good, but allows some clearance for protruding screw cap.

 Installation:

-* Remove existing skirt piece.
+* Remove the existing skirt piece.
-* Install replacement skirt piece.
+* Install the replacement skirt piece.
 * Attach the knob to the drawer using the screw (threads right into plastic).
 * Make sure you have enough space free of wires to fit the drawer.
 Move the Pi and tidy up your wiring if needed.
 * Slide the drawer in.